overviewer/Minecraft-Overviewer/docs/options.rst

     Use this option to specify manually a list of regions to consider for updating.
 In normal operation, every chunk in every region is checked for update and if necessary, re-rendered.
-With this option, only the specified chunks are checked.
+With this option, only the chunks in the specified regions are checked.

     This option should name a file containing, 1 per line, the path to the region files to be considered for update.